AgainPsychoX/AquariumController/README.md

 + Summarized status display on 2x20 LED.
 + Portal website hosted over Wi-Fi with status and configuration.
-+ LED controls with day schedule configuration and smooth transitions.
++ Lights controls with day schedule configuration and smooth transitions.
 + Water conditioner, with heating controller by thermometer.
 + Water level detection and refilling.
 + Simple circulator controller (periodical)